7 min read

 Let me talk about some of the architectural differences.
 If you're familiar with the HDFS architecture, you'll know about the NameNode concept, which is a separate server process that handles the locations of files within your clusters.
-MapR-FS doesn't have such a concept, because all that information is embedded within all the data nodes, so it's distributed across the cluster.
+MapR-FS (Now known as MapR XD) doesn't have such a concept, because all that information is embedded within all the data nodes, so it's distributed across the cluster.
 The difference there is that with a NameNode, you generally have to have a separate server dedicated to that function.
 Historically, the NameNode has been a single point of failure, and the community has done a great job in trying to resolve that for the purposes of high availability, but it still requires a bit of configuration to set up.
 If scalability is an issue for you, where you want to handle millions of files or hundreds of millions of files within the same cluster, the configuration for that becomes even more complex.
 You end up with a number of servers dedicated to handling file system metadata.

 The second architectural difference I want to talk about is the fact that MapR is written in native code and talks to directly to disk.
 We've created a lot of optimizations in writing to disk that help with performance and scalability.
 Contrast that with HDFS, which is written in Java.
 It'll necessarily run in the JVM and then it'll talk to a Linux file system before it talks to disks, so you have a few layers there that will impact performance and scalability.